shellygr/ECFChecker/README.md

 # ECFChecker

 This project contains an implementation of a dynamic monitor of the ECF property of Ethereum transactions.
-It is based on [link](https://github.com/ethereum/go-ethereum "_geth_"), the Go implementation of an Ethereum client, version 1.5.9.
+It is based on _[Geth](https://github.com/ethereum/go-ethereum)_, the Go implementation of an Ethereum client, version 1.5.9.

 ## Artifact description
 + _32bit Ubuntu 16.04 with 1GB RAM._